Soft BIBD and Product Gradient Codes: Introduction

 This motivates us to ask the following question: \emph{Is it possible to construct gradient codes that exist for a wide range of system parameters while retaining the superior worst-case performance produced by BIBD gradient codes?} We answer this affirmatively by providing two new constructions.
-In the first construction (Section~\ref{sec:PBIBD}), we propose a probabilistic gradient code that relaxes the stringent BIBD gradient code constraints.
-Unlike the BIBD gradient codes, which require constant computation load on each worker and constant number of shared gradients between any pair of workers, in our construction, we only require these constraints to be satisfied on average.
-We show that the expected worst-case squared error of our construction is lower than that of the BIBD gradient code with the same design parameters.
+In the first construction (Section~\ref{sec:PBIBD}), we propose a probabilistic gradient code construction that relaxes the stringent BIBD gradient code constraints, referred to as \emph{Soft BIBD} gradient codes.
+Unlike the BIBD gradient codes, which require constant computation load on each worker and constant number of shared computations between any pair of workers, in our construction, we only require these constraints to be satisfied \emph{on average}.
+As shown in Fig~\ref{fig:cmp_soft_comb_bibd} in Section~\ref{Probabilistic BIBD Gradient Code Generation}, our probabilistic construction enlarges the set of system parameters for which we can construct gradient codes.
+Moreover, we show that the expected squared error of our construction is lower than that of a BIBD gradient code with the same system parameters if such a BIBD gradient code exists.
 In the second construction (Section~\ref{sec:KroneckerProduct}), we propose new gradient codes by taking the Kronecker product of existing gradient codes.
-Upper bounds on the normalized worst-case squared error are derived for three types of constructions: the Kronecker products of (1) an FRC with an FRC, (2) an FRC with a BIBD, and (3) a BIBD with a BIBD.
-Simulations show that the Kronecker product of two BIBDs can have superior worst-case performance than other constructions with a similar redundancy per data piece, including a single BIBD, a single FRC, and the Kronecker product of an FRC and a BIBD.
+Bounds on the normalized worst-case squared error are derived for four types of constructions: the Kronecker products of (i) an FRC with an FRC, (ii) an FRC with a BIBD, (iii) a BIBD with a BIBD, and (iv) a Soft BIBD with a Soft BIBD.
+The derived bounds guarantee that the Kronecker products of two BIBDs has comparable performance to the two component BIBDs.